autocontracts/lightstreams/white-paper.md

 <b>Lightstreams Model</b> - Distribution of digital content directly to consumers via a peer-to-peer network that dynamically scales as demand increases.
 </p>

-The current state of digital publishing is that of an oligopoly market where only a few internet firms have a significant majority of market share.
-As such, the incumbents can tightly control the distribution channel and charge high fees while providing a less than ideal service.
+The current state of digital distribution is that of an oligopoly marketplace where only a few internet firms have the majority of the market share.
+As such, the incumbents tightly control the distribution channel and charge high fees while providing a less than ideal service for artists.
+By artists, we refer to authors, musicians, composers, songwriters, online course producers,  directors of self-made videos and any other creator of digital content.

-By using a peer-to-peer distribution model, Lightstreams will have a superior advantage over incumbents by:
+By using a peer-to-peer distribution model, Lightstreams will create a network with the following principles:
-- Redistributing the revenue proceeds in favor of the producers.
-- Creating a community controlled network where producers of digital content can benefit from its success.
-- Creating a protocol layer that allows the integration of additional services to the network.
-- Making the process completely transparent.
+- A revenue model that gives a fair share to the artist.
+- A network the incentivises participants for being good stewards and building the community.
+- Promotes ever-expanding features by allowing for new and innovative applications and services to be built upon the network protocol.

 The scope of this paper describes a publishing channel for digital books, however the scope of the Lightstreams project extends to all forms of digital content such as music and video streaming.

-The Lightstreams network will be capable of music and video streaming via the IPFS[[8]](https://ipfs.io/) protocol layer, which is a proven peer-to-peer file distribution technology for serving content in format.
+The discussion of this paper is limited to creating a publishing channel for the distribution of digital books for the purpose of illustrating the use and benefits of the Lightstreams network.
+However, the scope of Lightstreams is not limited to digital books as the technology has been designed with audio and video streaming capabilities in mind using an IPFS[[8]](https://ipfs.io/) protocol layer.
+Therefore topics discussed in this paper are applicable to all forms of digital content inclusive of audio and video streaming.

-The Lightstream network will be an Ethereum based blockchain network that has smart contract capabilities.
-Smart contracts, along with a digital token known as a Lightstream token will be the key feature of the network.
-The utility value of the token will be through the facilitation of purchasing digital content.
+Lightstreams will be an Ethereum-hybrid network inheriting many of the features of the Ethereum network by keeping feature releases synchronised with the main Ethereum code base.
+A digital token known as a Photon (PHT) token will be the cryptocurrency of the network.
+The primary utility value of the Photon will be in the facilitation of purchasing digital content.

 ## Problems with Content Publishing Today